Dates: Thursdays, September 20th – November 29, 2018

 The Remedy: Queer and Trans Voices on Health and Health Care invites writers and readers to imagine what we need to create healthy, resilient, and thriving LGBTQ communities.
 This anthology is a diverse collection of real-life stories from queer and trans people on their own health care experiences and challenges, from gay men living with HIV who remember the systemic resistance to their health care needs, to a lesbian couple dealing with the experience of cancer, to young trans people who struggle to find health care providers who treat them with dignity and respect.
 The book also includes essays by health care providers, activists, and leaders, with something to say about the challenges, politics, and opportunities surrounding queer and trans health issues.

 Check out the online LibGuide for information about the authors, further reading, as well as for links to the Lunch RSVPs.
-Copies of the book will be available for check out at the EHSL Main Level Service Desk.
+Copies of the readings are available for use at the EHSL Main Level Service Desk.
+Readings are now also available ONLINE.

 DISCLOSURE: Neither the speaker(s), planner(s), nor anyone else in control of the content for Community Reads has any financial relationship with commercial products or services.